Jason Meek, Turning Point Executive Director cutting the ribbon at Tuff Shed celebration. Photos by Michael Gordon

 Twelve years ago, Turning Point Foundation took a group of people living along in the river bottom in tents and started them on the path to hope and the promise of better things to come: A new beginning at River Haven where they have been living in cleverly-designed Geodesic domes that have surpassed their lifespan of five years by many years.

 On July 27, a ribbon cutting was held to celebrate the new small houses made by Tuff Sheds as a replacement for the domes.
-Tuff Sheds have a 30-year guarantee.
+Tuff Sheds have a 30-year guarantee with their sheds for sale, however these are meant to help the homeless population.
+These could help to provide not only a place to live but give them the help they need to find their feet.
+With companies similar to Tuffs this begins with shed foundations which builds into a new home.

 Funded by the community and Turning Point Foundation, River Haven has been helping homeless people turn their lives since 2006.
 Turning Point’s case managers help residents with securing a source of income, job training, medical attention, drug, alcohol and mental health services.
 In 2017 River Haven served 29 residents, and Turning Point’s case manager helped nine people to find permanent housing.